Parkview, Gauteng

 Parkview is a suburb of Johannesburg, South Africa.
 It borders the suburb of Greenside and overlooks Zoo Lake, a park which lies on the opposite side of Jan Smuts Avenue from the Johannesburg Zoo.
 All of its streets are named after Irish counties.
-Parkview, established more than a century ago, is one of the oldest suburbs in Johannesburg, and much of its historic architecture remains intact.
+Parkview is one of the oldest suburbs in Johannesburg, and much of its historic architecture remains intact.
 The Alliance Française in Johannesburg is situated in Parkview.

 History

 The suburb lies on land on one of the original farms that make up Johannesburg, called Braamfontein.
 Its name comes from the view of the park that is now called Zoo Lake.
 All of the streets in Parkview are named after Irish counties.
 At the time of the establishment of Parkview the Mayor of Johannesburg was Irish.

+Demographics

+As of the 2011 census, Parkview had a population of 3,869 people with a population density of 2,300 people per square kilometer.
+The majority of people spoke English as a first language (68.7%), with others speaking Afrikaans (11.1%), Zulu (4.6%), Tswana (3.2%), or another language (12.4%) as their first language.
+Most people identified as white (63.9%), with others identifying as Black African (24.4%), Indian/Asian (5.8%), Coloured (2.0%), or other (3.9%).

+Facilities

 Education

-Schools in the area include Parkview Senior School, Parktown High School for Girls and Jan Celliers Laerskool.The suburb is also known for many of its pre-primary’s.
-Parkview Pre-Primary being the oldest, established in 1958.
+Schools in the area include Parkview Junior School, Parkview Senior Primary School, Parktown High School for Girls, and Jan Celliers Laerskool.
+The suburb is also known for many of its pre-primaries, Parkview Pre-Primary being the oldest, established in 1958.